siddiq-ferhad/OOPDS-Assignment/PART2.md

 ## E. Source Attribution

-Assets that I used in the game : https://chicodeza.com/freeitems/torannpu-illust.html
+Assets that we used in the game : https://chicodeza.com/freeitems/torannpu-illust.html